 Why is this interesting?

 Two-factor authentication has become a mandatory security procedure when it comes to sensitive information, whether it is changing passwords or conducting online banking.
-As a result, a technique called SIM swapping in the fraud dictionary has been on the rise, in which criminals use social engineering methods against a phone carrier to redirect the victim’s phone traffic, allowing them to intercept verification messages.
+As a result, a technique called SIM swapping has been on the rise, in which criminals use social engineering methods against a phone carrier to redirect the victim’s phone traffic, allowing them to intercept verification messages.
 Not only are these attacks on the rise, but they are also extremely lucrative, as evidenced by the proliferation of criminal gangs and web forums dedicated to these sorts of fraud crimes.
 In addition, this brings up other types of risks such as open banking fraud.

 The criminals in this case went even further than just making fraudulent wires – they also serviced themselves by targeting cardless ATM-s.

 Cases like these show that while 2FA is a common-sense solution in securing access points to services, they also shift the focus of attack vectors.
 The rise of SIM swapping attacks shows that citizens must be educated about social engineering attacks and phone carriers must invest in more serious verification procedures to protect their customers.